-I am delighted to welcome you to Glasgow.
-It's a truly wonderful city.
-Dynamic, multi-cultural and world-famous for its friendliness.
-'Rough Guide' has rated it one of the friendliest places on the planet and I couldn't agree more.
-Our hospitality is legendary and second to none.
+I'm delighted to welcome you to Glasgow.
+It's a wonderful city.
+Dynamic, multi-cultural and famed for its friendliness and world-class hospitality.

-As Lord Provost, I am proud to represent this city and its people, locally, nationally and internationally.
+As Lord Provost I am proud to represent this city and its people locally, nationally and internationally.

-It's an amazing privilege because Glasgow is a city with so much to recommend it.
-We have world-class art galleries, museums, first-class conference and entertainment venues like our Scottish Events Campus, as well as numerous theatres and cinemas.
+It's an amazing privilege, for this is a city with much to commend it, from world class art galleries and museums, to parks, theatres and cinemas.